vchavali/svadhyayam.github.io/tcm-1.1.1.md

     2\. <span class="annotation n" data-v="*">detecting an undetected fact</span>, or

-Assuming <span class="annotation n" data-v="*">universal factivity</span>, and given that observation is a natural kind:
+Assuming the <span class="annotation n" data-v="*">universal factuality</span> of observation, and given that observation is a natural kind:

     3\. <span class="annotation n" data-v="*">being nonrecollective awareness</span>, or

     4\. <span class="annotation n" data-v="*">being a structured mental state</span>
 <p>
-<span class="annotation n" data-v="arg1">it is not detected either by that cognition, itself, or by a perceptual state introspecting it.
+<span class="annotation n" data-v="argument 1">it is not detected either by that cognition, itself, or by a perceptual state introspecting it.
 For, without awareness of the property "not presenting a subject nonpredicating property", etc.; one cannot be aware of its predication of a mental state.</span>
 </p>
 <p>
-<span class="annotation n" data-v="arg2">Nor, under anti-perceptualism about introspection, can a cognition's evidentiality be detected via an inference from cognitivity; for the property 'being cognized', on its own, is uncorrelated with properties like "being evident".
+<span class="annotation n" data-v="argument 2">Nor, under anti-perceptualism about introspection, can a cognition's evidentiality be detected via an inference from cognitivity; for the property 'being cognized', on its own, is uncorrelated with properties like "being evident".
 Nor does it work to modify the inference to 'being observed in a manner conducive to evidence'; since, such a property would not be manifest at the onset.
 Otherwise, even the detection of nonevidentiality would be constitutive, via an inference from 'not being observed in a manner conducive to evidence'.</span>
 </p>
 <div class="annotation section" data-v="sec 8"></div>